 You know that really infamous Vietnam photo of, of the girl um, coming, um, from the napalm bomb coming like this.
 They were all literally coming in one by one, clothes are hanging off them, covered in white powder dust, umm, with the most heart-wrenching smell of burnt singed flesh coming in.

 Google returns a mere 14,600 results for the oddly constructed phrase “white powder dust”, as opposed to 402,000 results for “white dust” and 7,340,000 for “white powder”.
-It seems that Dr Hallam is recalling the script of Saving Syria’s Children rather than her own experience.
+It is hard to avoid the sense that Dr Hallam is recalling the script of Saving Syria’s Children rather than her own experience.

 And I remember just looking and I felt like I’d been moved or transported to a Hollywood horror show or a horror scene.
 Umm, we were, it was, it was at the time when the last big chemical weapons attack had happened in Damascus.
 It was five days afterwards, so we didn’t know what was happening, we thought ‘is this a chemical weapons attack?’.
 So we started to treat them as if they were, until we got the intelligence that it was a big incendiary weapon which is basically a big ball of fire that was dropped from the aeroplane.